-Have you ever wondered about the history of Nigerian flag?
+Have you ever wondered about the history of the Nigerian flag?
 Here is the story.

 The Nigerian flag is emblematic of the Nigerian spirit.